Sotheby’s is Partnering With ARTNOIR and Artist Yinka Ilori, Tapped Rich Paul as ‘Curator’ and Titus Kaphar as Cover Star

 Cafe Design Reflects Yinka Ilori’s Story

 In London, Yinka Ilori transformed Sotheby’s Café on Bond Street.
 The British Nigerian artist and designer produces furniture and focuses on public spaces.
 His Sotheby’s project is titled “Pride is Within My Story.”
 Employing a bright blue and white palette, he infused the space with a graphic design that reflects his culture and family narrative.
 His vision celebrates the indigo-dyed fabrics worn by Yoruba women and references the symbolic Adire motifs and patterns that adorn the fabrics.
-The colorway also pays homage to the ceramic chinoiserie-patterned Willow plates his parents collected when he was growing up in council estates, British public housing.
+The colorway also pays homage to the ceramic chinoiserie-patterned Willow plates his parents collected when he was growing up in council estates, which is British public housing.

 “The stories in my work that I’m telling are centered around community, immigration, love, hope, affirmation.
 These stories are very personal stories reflected within my work, whether it’s in the public space or through an object,” Ilori said in a video about the project.
 “I love the way products or objects can connect with people.
 I love how people can collect objects, and objects can tell stories.
 Whether it’s a plate or a vase, anything that is tangible.
 These objects can sort of allow you to kind of create pockets of joy and happiness in your home.”

 Ilori also designed a ceramic trophy in collaboration with 1882 Ltd., that is on display in the café.
 The project coincided with Modern & Contemporary African Art auction at Sotheby’s London on Sept.
-27. Ilori’s installation on view through Oct.
+27. Ilori’s installation is on view through Oct.
 31.

 Sports agent Rich Paul “curated” Sotheby’s Contemporary Curated sale held on Sept.
 27, 2024.
 His picks included works by Frank Bowling, Mark Bradford, Derek Fordjour, and Sam Gilliam. | Video by Sotheby’s